jac-uk/documentation/docs/developer-guide/hotfix-process.md

 ---
 ## 4. Finish the hotfix

-When all changes are approved, merge the hotfix branch into `master` branch using the manual Action called ‘Deploy to Production’.
+When all changes are approved, deploy the hotfix branch production environment using the manual Action called ‘.Deploy to Production’.
 Also, merge hotfix branch into `main` branch.docs/developer-guide/release-process.md

 ![6](./images/release6.png)